 Explore other areas of research in the Department of Biomedical Engineering.

-October 2019 – Monica, Deirdre, Matt, and Novella present their work at the Biomedical Engineering Society Conference in Philadelphia, PA
+October 2023 – Meghan, Hillary, Allison, and Deirdre present our work at the Biomedical Engineering Society Conference in Seattle, WA

 August 2023 – Allison wins best poster award for her presentation at the Equity Research Program

 August 2023 – Deirdre presents our work at the Symposium on Biodegradable Metals Conference in Cetraro, Italy

 July 2023 – Theodora presents our work at the AHA BCVS meeting in Boston, MA

 July 2023 – Hillary is awarded the Pulmonary & Critical Care Medicine (PCCM) T32 award.
 Congrats, Hillary!

 July 2023 – Meghan's paper on graduate student mentorship of undergraduate students is published in Biomedical Engineering Education

 June 2023 – Hillary presents her work at Vasculata in New Orleans, LA